comp-phys-marc/quantum_channel_characterization/README.md

 ## data_utils.py

 This file contains utilities for saving and loading our data as well as transformting our data.
-We add support to json for complex values and we implement a translation from Qiskit's maesurement counts to quantum expectation values.
+We add support to json for complex values and we implement a translation from Qiskit's measurement counts to quantum expectation values.

 ## evalutation_utils.py